NinoVinoDomino/DE_final_project/README.md

 # Expected outcome
 Based on the download results, it is necessary to build a **fraudulent transactions report** on a daily basis.
-The showcase is built by accumulation, each new report is placed in the same table with a new report_dt
+The showcase is built by accumulation, each new report is placed in the same table with a new report_dt.
+Update is scheduled with the help of cron file.

 # Structure of the final database
 Database build can be found in DDL file.